Sexual content in film: Europe

 Pedro Almodóvar of Spain is a prolific director who has included eroticism in many of his movies.
 Tinto Brass of Italy has dedicated his career to bringing explicit sexuality into mainstream cinema.
 His films are also notable for feminist-friendly eroticism.
 French filmmaker Catherine Breillat caused controversy with unsimulated sex in her films Romance (1999) and Anatomy of Hell (2004).
 In Italy, nudity and strong sexual themes go back to the silent era with films such as The Last Days of Pompeii (1926).

 Lars von Trier of Denmark has included explicit/unsimulated sex scenes in some of his films, such as Breaking the Waves (1996), The Idiots (1998), Manderlay (2005), Antichrist (2009), and Nymphomaniac (2013).
 He is also a co-founder of film company Puzzy Power, a subsidiary of his Zentropa, with the goal of producing hardcore pornographic films for women.
 Blue is the Warmest Colour (2013) sparked an international firestorm over its frank depiction of sexuality between two young women, yet managed to win the Palme d'Or, the highest prize awarded at the prestigious Cannes Film Festival in May 2013.
 Love (2015) contains many explicit unsimulated sex scenes.
 The Finnish dark comedy film Dogs Don't Wear Pants (2019) presents the viewer with a dive into the dark-toned world of BDSM.

+Paul Verhoeven of the Netherlands is known for combining eroticism, provocation, and social critique throughout his career.
+His early Dutch films, including Turkish Delight, Keetje Tippel (1975), Spetters (1980), and The Fourth Man, featured bold sexual content that challenged Dutch social attitudes and often sparked controversy for their frank treatment of desire and gender dynamics.

+After moving to Hollywood, Verhoeven brought his confrontational style into mainstream cinema.
+Basic Instinct (1992) became a landmark erotic thriller, famous for its explicit sexuality and its portrayal of a powerful, enigmatic female protagonist.
+Showgirls (1995), though initially divisive, later gained cult status for its unapologetically sexual portrayal of ambition and exploitation within the entertainment industry.

+In his later European period, films such as Elle (2016) and Benedetta (2021) continued his exploration of power, morality, and sexuality, reinforcing Verhoeven's reputation as one of Europe's most provocative filmmakers.